yyang768osu/al-folio/_posts/2022-03-05-neural-network-quantization.md

 ---
 layout: post
 title: A Primer on Neural Network Quantization
-date: 2022-03-01
+date: 2022-03-05
 comments: true
 description: how to properly quantize neural networks for efficient hardware inference?
 ---

-> **Disclaimer**: this post is a reading note of the paper [A White Paper on Neural Network Quantization](https://arxiv.org/abs/2106.08295) [[Nagel et al. 2021]](#Nagel_et_al_2021) with additional illustrations and explanations that help my understanding (hopefully can help yours too).
+> This post is a reading note of the paper [A White Paper on Neural Network Quantization](https://arxiv.org/abs/2106.08295) [[Nagel et al. 2021]](#Nagel_et_al_2021) with additional illustrations and explanations that help my understanding (hopefully can help yours too).
 The same materials can be found in the paper and the references therein.
 You are highly encouraged to read the paper first and the references if you want to go into depth for certain topics.

 Neural network model quantization enables fast network inference using efficient fixed point arithmetics in typical AI hardware accelerators.
 Compared with floating point inference, it allows less storage space, smaller memory footprint, lower power consumption, and faster inference speed, all of which are essential for practical edge deployment of deep learning solutions.
 It is thus a critical step in the model efficient pipeline.
 In this post, based off [[Nagel et al. 2021]](#Nagel_et_al_2021), we provide a detailed guide to network quantization.